debalin/multiplayer-game-engine/docs/README_v2.md

  2. **Player**: The player controls a square of random color (of different dimension than the rectangles).
 He can move the player left and right using the `A` and `D` keyboard keys and jump using the `SPACEBAR`.
 His left or right motion gets carried on when he jumps.
-In this way he can jump on the top of the stairs and from each of those, jump to other ones and thus reach the top part of the window.
+In this way he can jump on the top of the fallingStairs and from each of those, jump to other ones and thus reach the top part of the window.
- The square representing the player checks collision detection with the stairs, from all sides.
+ The square representing the player checks collision detection with the fallingStairs, from all sides.
  The collision response however, is to just put them on top of the stair, no matter where they collided with the stair.
  This helped me keep it simple and not focus too much on the game itself, and instead put in more effort building the engine.
 Initially, I had thought of keeping